 - Hudson River Tidal Wetlands Inventory - DEC is mapping the Hudson River tidal wetlands from the Tappan Zee Bridge north to the Troy Dam.

-- Tidal Wetlands Trends - DEC is tracking and monitoring tidal wetland losses.
+- Tidal Wetlands Trends - DEC has tracked and monitored tidal wetland change and loss.

 - New York State Salt Marsh Restoration And Monitoring Guidelines - Guidelines for the restoration and monitoring of salt marshes